Bira/octopus-carnival/_posts/2023-05-06-neverwinter-dead-rat-deserter.md

 main attack stat, it's going to be about on par with a +2 weapon with a +2 proficiency bonus, which means it's less accurate than the characters's actual main weapon if any of those stats are better on it.
-Ongoing damage on an at-will is good, but also maybe not as good as the bonuses and powers of your main weapon.
+Ongoing damage on an at-will is good, but also maybe not as good as the bonuses of a level 10's character main weapon and class powers.
 If you use anything other than STR or DEX to attack, this power is useless.

 ## Utility Powers